 7 tips for window safety

-April 1-7 is National Window Safety Week.
+The first full week of April is National Window Safety Week.

 Windows provide sunlight, a nice breeze, and an opportunity to escape a home in the event of an emergency.
 However, without proper care and education, they can also be a huge risk to the safety of your children.